 - Mini crafts kit – Again I am showing you the Pops box here but I bagged them up for travel.

 - Amazon Fire – Santa brought her this tablet (a first for our family) just a few months ago and we’ve been loading educational apps and a few movies as a last resort.
 We have never downloaded any games on our phones so she’s never really lived the digital world yet but with the kid proof case and 2 year warranty, we’re giving this a go as a special privilege item.
-Note: I’m working on a post about our favorite educational apps to share soon!
+Check out this follow up post of our favorite educational apps she plays on it!